 The development of a secondary primary breast cancer is much rarer than a cancer recurrence, according to the American Cancer Society.
 One possible reason for the development of a second primary breast cancer is a patient’s underlying genetics.
 Patients who have an inherited mutation in a breast cancer susceptibility gene, such as or 2, are at higher risk for developing a second primary breast cancer than patients who do not have these mutations.

 Howley writes that the lifestyle choices breast cancer patients can make to reduce recurrence are essentially the same as those that initially reduce their risk of developing breast cancer: “Eating right, controlling stress, getting enough sleep, managing your weight, [and] participating in routine screening and exercising.”

 Ultimately, while breast cancer can recur, patients should work with their health care providers to determine a schedule for surveillance after treatment and to discuss what they can do to reduce recurrence.

 Share your thoughts on this XRAYS article by taking our brief survey.

-National Comprehensive Cancer Network (NCCN) guidelines recommend regular physical exams and mammography after breast cancer treatment is completed:
+National Comprehensive Cancer Network (NCCN) guidelines recommend regular physical exams and after breast cancer treatment is completed: